Macchina-CLI/macchina/README.md

 Why are they separate?

-- **Modularity** — themes are an engine of their own, and their sole purpose is customizing the look of the program, so it makes sense to separate them from the configuration file.
+- **Modularity** — themes are an engine of their own, and their sole purpose is to provide an interface that allows for the modification of _macchina's_ visual components.
+It makes sense to separate them from the main configuration file.

 - **Portability** — sure, the configuration file is shareable, but what if you wanted to share the look of _your macchina_ and not its behavior?
 What if you wanted to switch between dozens of themes that you very carefully designed?
   The way we handle customization answers this need.

 Learn how to [make your own](#customization), and maybe have a look at the [documentation](doc/adoc/macchina.2.adoc)